Dataflow. From BigQuery to Postgres

 Is based on the open source project Apache Beam and has 3 supported SDKs: java,

 python and golang.
-The golang support is still experimental the databaseio
+The golang support is still experimental the databaseio currently does not support for

 PostgreSQL.
 Luckily the implementation for writing to Postgres is quite simple.